 Nick’s offers three breakfast items on the weekend until 3 p.m.; Breakfast burrito; Nueske’s bacon, hash browns, pico de gallo, jack cheese, avocado, cilantro and scrambled eggs($13); Omar’s Skillet; eggs your way, hash browns, chorizo, jalapenos, jack cheese, sour cream, house salsa, pico de gallo, avocado, black beans and cilantro ($15); and Huevos Rancheros; fried eggs, ranchera beans, roasted tomato salsas and crispy tortillas ($13).

 While we perused the menu, we were brought freshly made tortilla chips with three salsas: medium, hot and really hot.
-And when they say really hot…they mean it.
-We stopped after a couple of refills and a couple thousand calories.
+And when they say really hot, they mean it.
+We stopped after a couple of refills and a couple of thousand calories.
 Once we regained feeling in our lips, we ordered.

 I eschewed breakfast and went straight to the main menu and ordered some delectable short rib tacos (3); slow braised short ribs, green tomatillo salsa, cilantro, white onions, picante salsa, avocado, radish, lime, refried beans ($19).
 Fantastic!

 We also passed a bottle of tequila that must contain some damned good hooch.
 A shot of Patron Lalique here runs $450.
 That seemed unbelievable until I read online that a 750ml bottle of this tequila can run nearly $7,000.

 Not to worry, there are far less expensive shots, and margaritas run between $10 and $13.
 There is, of course, a full bar.
 It was even too early for us to drink, but we’ll come here for lunch or dinner in the future.